Shiru-Game/eversoul-notes/teams/operators-flex.md

     - `Chloe`: Group melee enemies.
     - `Daphne`: Damage reduction, deal AoE damage and stun.
     - `Claire`: Push the line, making enemy front and back closer for AoE.
-- If `Ayame` is drafted, align her to bind dangerous threats like `Aki`.
+- If `Ayame` is drafted, align her to bind dangerous threats.
 - If `Jacqueline` is drafted, align her to be `Claire's` target or dive straight to the backline.
 - If you align `Mephistopheles` correctly, she can snipe diagonally to support `Jacqueline`.
 - The remaining 2 spots are quite flexible so draft counters based on what you need.